csiro-energy-systems/PowerModelsACDCsecurityconstrained.jl/README.md

 * The `src/nem` directory provides the AC/DC OPFCAS for the Australian NEM.
 * The `scripts` directory provides the MLF calculation huiristic for the Australian NEM.

+The Australian NEM datasets are available at [Synthetic-NEM-2000bus-Data](https://github.com/csiro-energy-systems/Synthetic-NEM-2000bus-Data).

 ## Citing PMACDCsc